sybrew/The-SEO-Framework-Extension-Manager/extensions/free/focus/trunk/readme.md

 # Focus
-Contributors:
 Location: https://theseoframework.com/extensions/focus/
 Tags: audit, content, keywords
-Requires at least: 4.7.0
-Required PHP: 5.5.21 or 5.6.5
-Tested up to: 4.9.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This extension guides you through the process of writing targetted content that ranks with focus keywords, their inflections, and their synonyms.
+This extension guides you through the process of writing targeted content that ranks with focus keywords, their inflections, and their synonyms.

 ## Overview